JayDJayG/My_Sqlite/README.md

 ## Setup

-To run this project use the command make:
+To install all the libraries and setup the python3 env:

 $>make

+To run the CLI use this make command:

+$>make cli

+If you would like to revert any change to the csv files:

+$>make reset_db

 ## Prerequisites